Insight Genome brings whole genome sequencing to the forefront of personalized medicine

 “Whole genome sequencing offers information not found in one comprehensive tool elsewhere,” said Howard Jacob, PhD, HudsonAlpha executive vice president for genomic medicine.
 “Many people have heard us talk about rare, undiagnosed disease and how do we apply this technology, but the holy grail is how do we deploy this for everybody?” said Jacob.

-Insight Genome is comprised of three elements, all based on your personal genome:
+Insight Genome is comprised of two elements, all based on your personal genome:

 - A clinical report.
 This is medical information you and your physician can use.